nancytao/cs4400-gttravel/README.md

 # cs4400-gttravel

-## For Cole, From Nancy debugging/suggestions
-sort by in the GUI (order alphabetically, by population, etc) no results? - new page? says no results somewhere pls Highest rated city location - add address, make name a dropdown

 ## Cole's List
 Notes: Make sure forms are all in one form group "<form>" tags for manager to force selection of data fields - see sign up page